Sherwin233/PharmacyManagementSystem/README.md

   <li>Pharma, where you can add the number of pharma stores you want to.</li>
   <li>Store admin, where you can different sort of drugs.</li>
 </ul>
 <p>Pharmacy management system allows you to control your pharmacy shop with ease.
-This project has simple looking GUI and is very easy to use.
+This project has simple looking Console and is very easy to use.
 Download this project and add any department you want to.</p>